amyktomey/planahead/README.md

 A fucntion converts json files to dictionary files.

-Today's date is captured using *datetime* and compared to the keys in the dictionary, giving the location based on the by day of the week.
+Today's date is captured using *datetime* and compared to the keys in the dictionary, giving the location based on the day of the week.

 The weather API grabs the ***zip*** from the dictionary.
 Temperature is converted from Kelvin to Farenheight.